Updated: Sep 15

 GROWING STRUCTURE OPTIONS

 Broccoli needs at least 12-18 vertical inches (30-45 cm) of soil to grow.
-As long as your soil is deep enough, has the required nutrients, and there’s ample space (about 30-36 inches in between plants), you can successfully grow broccoli in containers, garden beds and raised structures.
+As long as your soil is deep enough, has the required nutrients, and there’s ample space (about 30-36 inches in between plants), you can successfully learn how to grow broccoli in containers, garden beds and raised structures - your choice, I'll make it easy below.

 Bush beans, carrots, celery, cucumbers, lettuce, pole beans, scallions, spinach, and Swiss chard are all great broccoli companions!